IntelOpenDesign/ConnectAnyThing/README.md

 ### Development Work Flow
 We welcome developers to contribute to the project.
 Please push any contributions against the *develop* branch and request a pull.

-### Changing Network Name
-If you wish to change the name of the hotspot network, change the SSID name in the file hostapd.conf located in /etc/hostapd/.

-### How To Edit the HTML5 Website
-Copy the file index.html from: ~/srv to /media/mmcblk0p1/srv_card/home/root/srv/ use the following command on the Linux command line: cp -r /media/mmcblk0p1/srv_card/home/root/srv/* ./srv/